 Salted Caramel Energy Balls

-These gooey, soft, 4 ingredients Salted Caramel Energy Balls are packed with protein and healthy fats.
+These gooey, soft, 4 ingredients Salted Caramel Energy Balls are packed with protein and all the fuel needed for your day.
 Sweetened by dates.
 Vegan, gluten-free, grain-free.

 Overall, I’m obsessed with how simple these Salted Caramel Energy Balls are to make.

 Surprisingly, they are made entirely with whole food ingredients, meaning they satisfy my sweet tooth AND leave me with lasting energy.

 Thus, they are the perfect pre-workout and afternoon pick-me-up to have on hand.
 Particularly, I always double the batch and freeze them, so they are ready to consume at a moment’s notice.